 On your walk remember to pass the Opera building.
 In the 18th century Brussels opera was once of the most famous in Europe, and still hosts numerous performances, which you can check on their website.
 If you are not into opera, but rather architecture, check the building itself, as there are open guided tours on Saturdays, which you can join.

-In front of the Opera you will see the Place de la Monnaie.
+In front of the Opera, you will see the Place de la Monnaie.

-Galeries Royales Saint-Hubert
+3. Galeries Royales Saint-Hubert

 Galeries Royales Saint-Hubert is a glass-covered shopping arcade, similar to the one in Milan.
 It consists of two 100 metres long passages named the King’s Gallery and the Queen’s Gallery as well as a shorter passage ‘of Princes’.
 Brussels is known for its rains and winds, so this gallery is a perfect solution for having a little coffee outside – but at the same time sheltered from the bad weather.

 The motto of the Galeries Royales is ‘Omnibus Omnia’, which can be roughly translated as ‘Chocolate for Rich People’.
 Ok, not entirely.
-It means ‘Everything for Everybody’, and the Galerie is also home to several museum, theatres and a cinema.
+It means ‘Everything for Everybody’, and the Galerie is also home to several museums, theatres and a cinema.
 But there are also very many very amazing and very expensive Belgian chocolate shops and cafes.
 Here is a more extensive list for you.

 This is one of the main sights, so you absolutely should not miss it.
 And just as gorgeous as it is in real life, it is completely impossible to photograph, especially in the first part of the day, as the sun comes up just above the roof of the palace.

 Grand Place is definitely the heart of Brussels.
-Not surprisingly it begins its history as a market place as early as 13th century.
+Not surprisingly it begins its history as a market place as early as the 13th century.
 It looked completely different then of course, although I have no pictures of that for you.
 A century later the Town Hall is built in this location and the history of Grand Place being the official centre begins.

 The history is not so smooth though.
-In the 17th century the square (and Brussels in general) is bombarded by (who would have thought) a French army.
+In the 17th century, the square (and Brussels in general) is bombarded by (who would have thought) a French army.
 Interestingly, the Town Hall survives, while the rest of the Grand Place is wiped out.
 The square is later rebuilt by the city’s guilds, and you can see the result today.
-Although the style of the guildhalls are different, they somehow look harmonious together today.
+Although the styles of the guildhalls are different, they somehow look harmonious together today.

 If you check the photos of the Grand Place online, you might see it with a huge carpet of flowers covering the whole square.
 Be warned that it is not what it looks normally.
 This carpet is set up every two years in August, so if this is how you want to see the Grand Place, you have to plan your trip accordingly.

-Manneken Pis or The Peeing Boy
+5. Manneken Pis or The Peeing Boy

-If you continue walking down from the Grand Place, you arrive to another most famous sight of Brussels: Manneken Pis or the Peeing Boy.
+If you continue walking down from the Grand Place, you arrive at another most famous sight of Brussels: Manneken Pis or the Peeing Boy.
 The statue itself is as disappointingly little, as the Little Mermaid in Copenhagen, but at least you do not need to cycle in the rain in the middle of nowhere to get to it.

 There are actually many legends about the Manneken Pis and why his statue is erected in the centre of Brussels.
 I will not re-tell them, but there are basically two lines, with several variations to them: